Or you may just think you’re at risk because you have some of the risk factors, but you’re not too sure what it actually

 So let’s explain what each level of risk means.

-One out of 20 people with low risk will get Type 2 diabetes in the next 10 years.
+One out of four people with high risk will get Type 2 diabetes in the next 10 years.

-One out of seven people with moderate risk will get Type 2 diabetes in the next 10 years.
+One out of 10 people with moderate risk will get Type 2 diabetes in the next 10 years.

 If you have a moderate risk, you need to visit your GP as soon as possible – you may need a blood test to check for diabetes.
 You need to talk about your risk with your doctor and plan what action you’re going to take.
 You can’t change some things, but making healthier lifestyle choices could help to reduce your risk.

-One out of three people with high risk will get Type 2 diabetes in the next 10 years.
+One in 35 people with increased risk will get Type 2 diabetes in the next 10 years.